Auditel telecom expense management services

 The protocol for packet-mode services as defined by CCITT.
 A CCITT interface standard that allows computing devices to communicate via wide area packet-switched data networks.

-We hope you are enjoying this glossary and technology dictionary
+We hope you are enjoying telecommunication terms, glossary and technology dictionary

 – Y – Z